 - Master of Science in Integrated Marketing Communications

-The School of Journalism is located on the downtown campus in Martin Hall, WVU’s oldest building (constructed in 1870).
+The College of Media is located on the downtown campus in Martin Hall, WVU’s oldest building (constructed in 1870).

 The master’s program has granted more than 250 degrees since its first in 1962.
-The School of Journalism, established in 1939 and one of the oldest in the United States, is one of approximately 100 such programs accredited by the Accrediting Council on Education in Journalism and Mass Communications.
-The school has nearly 4,600 graduates, the majority of whom have careers in newspaper journalism, broadcasting, advertising, public relations, or related fields.
+The College of Media, established in 1939 and one of the oldest in the United States, is one of approximately 100 such programs accredited by the Accrediting Council on Education in Journalism and Mass Communications.
+The college has nearly 4,600 graduates, the majority of whom have careers in newspaper journalism, broadcasting, advertising, public relations, or related fields.

 Master of Science in Journalism Program

 The master’s program offers students the choice of two tracks: the teaching research track for persons who wish to pursue a doctoral degree, and the professional track for those who wish to enhance their professional opportunities in some area of mass communications.